-Biological systems involve both chemical reactions and charge.
-Biological systems are always embedded in ionic solutions, and nearly always involve chemical reactants and enzymes with electrical charge, even if (like water) their net charge is zero.
-Substrates of reactions catalyzed by enzymes are usually charged and are nearly always dissolved in complex solutions containing the ions Na+, K+, and Cl- and often Ca2+.
 Trace concentrations of calcium are often used by biological systems as controls that turn biological function on or off.
 Reactants are almost always charged in biological systems.
 Reactants almost always flow and carry current in biological systems.
 Equilibrium and death are nearly synonymous in life.
 Biological systems must satisfy conservation of current along with conservation of matter.
 We face a problem when we try to apply both conservation laws together: The Law of Mass Action does not conserve current.

 'The Law of Mass Action does not conserve current' seems an unlikely statement and so mathematical proof is needed more than verbal argument.
-We examine a simple sequence of chemical reactions and ask "Does the law of mass action conserve current?"
+A simple sequence of chemical reactions was examined and the questions "Does the law of mass action conserve current?
 Is current the same everywhere in the series of reactions?
-Do the potentials change automatically so current is always the same everywhere in a series circuit?
+Do the potentials change automatically so current is always the same everywhere in a series circuit?" were asked.